 Local Collective, Drayton Valley

 Public art pieces can also be found throughout Alberta with a little bit of looking on my website.

 Which artworks do you most want our readers to see?

 Currently, the Where to Find Magic Exhibition at the Naess Gallery is my favorite body of work because each piece is so personal for me.
 Each landscape has a story behind it and I hope evokes a memory for the viewer.
 There is a sense of longing for the moments in those pieces and it is really my most magic body of work to date.

 I know that you run your own gallery, tell us about it and the work and people that you typically feature at your gallery

 Salt of the Earth Gallery is a space for women artists and makers to showcase their work in a rural setting.

-This gallery accommodates small classes and workshops, features a 20’x40’ mural on the side of the building and includes my own open studio to guests.
+This gallery accommodates small classes and workshops, features a 20’x40’ mural on the side of the building, and includes my own open studio for guests.

 For myself, it has been important to create a space in my rural community where the arts have a voice.
 Here we are breaking stigmas about women in arts (who are still underrepresented in major gallery systems today) We are promoting rural artists and creating conversations about how the community can create more opportunities for rural artists.
 We are educating the public about art in all forms – from the basics of brush holding to fair value pricing of art.
 By having an open studio we also aim to educate people about what a professional art practice can look like.
 This gallery does more than represent women artists, it holds space for thriving artists in a rural setting and for me this is a very important space.